dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/controllers/lqr/roa/README.md

 A random initial condition <img src="https://render.githubusercontent.com/render/math?math=V(\hat{\mathbf{x}})"> is sampled from <img src="https://render.githubusercontent.com/render/math?math=\mathcal{B}"> and the Lyapunov conditions (<img src="https://render.githubusercontent.com/render/math?math=V(\hat{\mathbf{x}}) > 0$"> and <img src="https://render.githubusercontent.com/render/math?math=\dot{V}(\hat{\mathbf{x}}) = \nabla V \mathbf{f}(\mathbf{\hat{x}}) < 0">) are evaluated.
 If these conditions are satisfied, the next initial state is sampled.
 However, if these conditions are not met, the estimate is shrunk, such that <img src="https://render.githubusercontent.com/render/math?math=\rho = V(\hat{\mathbf{x}})">

-## Usage
-Some usage example can be found in the [examples folder](https://github.com/dfki-ric-underactuated-lab/torque_limited_simple_pendulum/tree/master/software/python/examples).
-The different methods can be compared in simulation with

-    python plot_roa_estimations.py

-The RoA certification reliability can be verified with

-    python verify_roa_estimation.py

-Furthermore, the effects of the Taylor approximation on the closed-loop dynamics can be seen with

-    python taylorApprox_roa_sos.py

 ## Comments
 Further possible improvements: